JetBrains/teamcity-documentation/topics/composite-build-configuration.md

 7. Since these build configurations will be parts of a single [build chain](build-chain.md), you do not need automatically added [build triggers](configuring-build-triggers.md) to start all five build configurations independently whenever TeamCity detects changes in the remote repository.
 Go to **Build configuration settings | Triggers** and disable or delete triggers for all configurations (except for the *"Build All"* configuration owned by the topmost project).

     <img src="dk-compositeConf-removeTriggers.png" width="706" alt="Remove or disable triggers"/>

+8. Both *"Build console &amp; web"* configurations should publish their "bin" folders.
+To do that, specify the `bin => bin` [artifact paths](configuring-general-settings.md#Artifact+Paths) in these configurations.
+Published artifacts will be later used by [deployment configurations](deployment-build-configuration.md).

 You should end up with five independent build configurations that perform build steps and an empty *"Build All"* configuration.
 Run each configuration to ensure they finish successfully.
 The [Kotlin](kotlin-dsl.md) code below illustrates settings for all five build configurations and their parent TeamCity projects.